CSEmbree/makemain/README.md

 	make install
 ```

-Optionally, no the `sourse setup.sh` can be skipped as it just sets an Envrionment Variable for the name of the default author.
-Skipping this step means a palceholder is put in for author names for mains.
-This behavior can be overridden by use of the `-a` option when running a file.
+Optionally, the `sourse setup.sh` can be skipped as it just sets an Envrionment Variable for the name of the default author.
+Skipping this step means a palceholder is put in for author names for default mains.
+This behavior also can be overridden by use of the `-a, --author` option when running a file.
 For example:

 ```
 ./mm -a hello.c steven
 ```

-will create a basic main file in C called hello.c with the author name steven.
+will create a plain main file in C called `hello.c` with the author name `steven`.
+NOTE: The option `-a` is limited to one string for now (no spaces), this will be changed later.

 # Running